Associate Professor Kelley Burton | UniSC | University of the Sunshine Coast, Queensland, Australia

 Kelley Burton

-In 2009, Kelley was the first student to complete a PhD in Law at the University of Southern Queensland.
-Her PhD thesis is entitled 'A Principled Approach to Criminalisation: When Should Making and/or Distributing Visual Recordings be Criminalised?'.
+In 2009, Kelley was the first student to complete a PhD in Law at the University of Southern Queensland (UniSQ).
+Her PhD thesis is entitled, 'A Principled Approach to Criminalisation: When Should Making and/or Distributing Visual Recordings be Criminalised?'.
 This substantial piece of work takes a principled approach to examining the criminalisation of making and/or distributing visual recordings by exploring constructs of privacy, harm, morality, culpability, consent, punishment, social welfare and individual autonomy.
-This topic is still relevant more than a decade later due to the proliferation of digital recordings, widespread use of social media, privacy concerns and shifts in modern culture.
-Kelley developed an elective course based on her leading edge PhD research and taught this as a Visiting Professor for the University of Western Ontario in Canada.
+This topic is still relevant today due to the proliferation of visual recordings, widespread use of social media and privacy concerns.
+Kelley was invited to be a Visiting Professor for Western University in Ontario, Canada, where she developed and delivered a criminal law and privacy course based on her leading edge PhD research.

 Awards